adeleke123/Mckinsey-Forward-Program/Forward-Foundation-Level/Communicating-for-Impact-Lesson-4/Knowledge-checks.md

 Review the following information.
 Then select the best answer and click Submit.

-Offering health-focused spaces like a yoga studio is consistent with MODA’s health initiative.
++ Offering health-focused spaces like a yoga studio is consistent with MODA’s health initiative.

-Classes in-house provide an affordable alternative and encourage exercise and improvement in health.
++ Classes in-house provide an affordable alternative and encourage exercise and improvement in health.

-MODA should offer an affordable option to nearby studios because employees value cost-savings.
++ MODA should offer an affordable option to nearby studios because employees value cost-savings.

-Submit
-Which statement best synthesizes the facts in the middle grouping?
+## Which statement best synthesizes the facts in the middle grouping?

-A new yoga studio would reduce waiting time relative to external classes by only serving MODA colleagues.
++ A new yoga studio would reduce waiting time relative to external classes by only serving MODA colleagues.

-An onsite yoga studio will save time and make MODA’s people more efficient.
++ An onsite yoga studio will save time and make MODA’s people more efficient.

-The yoga studio will be well-utilized by MODA people due to the reduced wait time.
++ The yoga studio will be well-utilized by MODA people due to the reduced wait time.